pwillard/CBASIC/manual.md

 === Using Subroutines

 Since {cb} is a native compiler (generates actual machine code), each statement compiled will generate the equivalent machine code to perform that function.
 In many programs the same statement may be executed several times, especially in graphics programs.
 Each statement compiled will produce roughly the same amount of code, so even a single line which is used repeatedly in a program will produce a significantly larger program.
 If statements which are used repeatedly are made into subroutines and called with a `GOSUB` statement, the program size will be reduced significantly.
 A `GOSUB` statement only generates 3 bytes of code to call a subroutine, and to make a single statement or group of statements into a subroutine only requires that it be ended with a `RETURN` statement (1 byte of code).
-If this method is used to replace a single complex `I`F and/or `THEN`... `ELSE`... statement you could easily save up to 200-300 bytes of code for each occurence.
+If this method is used to replace a single complex `IF` and/or `THEN`... `ELSE`... statement you could easily save up to 200-300 bytes of code for each occurence.
 A typical graphics or string statement using variables can use anywhere from 20 to 50 bytes for each occurance.
 So you can easily see how much memory space can be saved with little or no effect on program execution speed.

 === Data & Generate Statements